What is Alcohol Poisoning?

 The Unexpected Victims of Binge Drinking

-Contrary to popular belief, the largest group of people dying from alcohol poisoning is not young adults in their late teens and early twenties.
+Contrary to popular belief, the largest group of people dying from alcohol poisoning is not young adults.
 It’s middle aged adults – mostly men – according to a new study by The Center for Disease Control and Prevention (CDC).
 Roughly 76 percent of all alcohol poisoning deaths are among individuals aged 35 to 64, and three quarters of total deaths are men.

 Despite the risks, more than 38 million U.S. adults report binge drinking an average of four times per month and consume an average of eight drinks per binge.
 Binge drinking is defined as consuming four or more drinks for women and five or more drinks for men on an occasion.
 The more you drink, the greater your risk of death.